benevolent-games/tact/README.md

       ...tact.hubBindings(),
     }
     ```
-    - hub bindings let players shimmy what port their controller is plugged into
+    - hub bindings let players shimmy what port their device is plugged into
     - gamepad: hold gamma (middle button) and press bumpers
     - keyboard: left bracket or right bracket
 - **make hub with multiple ports at the ready**